 Cashmere looks fantastic in nearly any color.
 However, consider gravitating toward dark colors to play up your cashmere suit’s formality because it’s such a refined, sophisticated fabric.

 Navy cashmere suits look very elegant and suave.
 This shade is luxurious to begin with, so pairing it with cashmere seems like a natural choice.

 Charcoal is another excellent option, as it’s impeccably polished and extremely professional-looking.

-Black is always an acceptable option for a cashmere suit; it’s serious and increases your cashmere suit’s formality.
+Black is always an acceptable option for cashmere.
+It’s serious and increases your suit’s formality.